About Faulkner County

 Mugshots & Booking Photos

-Mugshots in Faulkner County are taken and retained by the Faulkner County Sheriff's Office during the booking process at the detention center.
+Mugshots in Faulkner County are taken and retained by Faulkner County Sheriff's Office during the booking process at the detention center.
 These booking photos are part of the public record and can be accessed through the Sheriff's Office website or by submitting a request to the office.
-The availability of mugshots online allows the public to search for individuals who have been recently booked into the detention center.
+The availability of mugshots online allows the public to search for people who have been recently booked into the detention center.
+Arkansas does not have specific laws for the removal of mugshots from public records, but individuals may seek legal avenues for removal if applicable under privacy laws.

 Courts & Case Records

-The Faulkner County Circuit Court, located at 801 Locust Street, Conway, AR 72034, serves as the court of general jurisdiction handling civil cases, felony criminal prosecutions, domestic relations matters, probate, and appeals from lower courts.
-The Circuit Clerk's office can be reached at (501) 450-4910 and maintains case records for both circuit and chancery court proceedings.
+Faulkner County Circuit Court, located at 801 Locust Street, Conway, AR 72034, is the court of general jurisdiction handling civil cases, felony criminal prosecutions, domestic relations matters, probate, and appeals from lower courts.
+The Circuit Clerk's office can be reached at and maintains case records for both circuit and chancery court proceedings.

 • The Circuit Clerk's office charges statutory fees for certified copies of court documents, typically $5-10 per document depending on certification requirements and page count.